vnmsklnk/ORB-SLAM3-Datasets-Preprocessing/README.md

 ```
 **WARNING**: You should have requirements installed for running script.

 *NOTE*: You should specify `preprocessing_config.ini` file before running script.
-There are example of this file in the repository.
+There is example of this file in the repository.

 *NOTE*: You should have `color` and `depth` folders in dataset.